LeoSf/book_circuit_design_2010/README.md

-# PhD Repository: Convolutional Neural Network
+# Repository: Repository of the book

 Leandro D. Medus
 University of Valencia